3 Using Containers

 3.1.1.4.1 Step 2: Check what images you have

 Remember images can be shared easily but to actually use the stuff we need to turn our image into a container!
-To do that we will do docker run
+To do that we will use the docker run command

 To launch the image for use, we can use docker run to turn it into a container.